 Looking for more art projects to paint?
 Learn how to paint an abstract acrylic painting, how paint a self portrait using gouache, how to paint watercolour pebbles or add some colour to your home with a watercolour cactus painting.
 We’ve also put together a collection of easy watercolour painting ideas, art journal ideas and fall painting ideas to inspire you.

-If you’d like to build up your artist skills, explore our what is acrylic paint and gouache painting for beginners guides, get to grips with watercolour painting for beginners or try your hand at oil painting for beginners.
+If you’d like to build up your artist skills, explore our acrylic painting guide and gouache painting for beginners guides, get to grips with watercolour painting for beginners or try your hand at oil painting for beginners.

 You Will Need